elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 referenced by its full name, "the other course number", or by nickname, "the other course".
 You can read more about names under the "Names" topic.
 ```
-See also the "Loops" page, where a local variable and a decider lets us make
-"counted loops" without adding any new keywords to my compiler.
+See also the "Loops" page, where a local variable and a decider lets us make "counted loops" without adding any new keywords to my compiler.

 ## LOOPS

 You can loop around with my LOOP, REPEAT, BREAK, and EXIT imperatives:

 LOOP is really nothing but a label.
-REPEAT jumps to the LOOP label, if there
-is one.
-If there isn't, it jumps to the top of the routine.
-BREAK goes to the
-statement following the last REPEAT.
-If there is no REPEAT, this statement
-behaves like EXIT, which returns to the caller.
-One LOOP per routine, please,
-but you can have as many REPEATS, BREAKS, and EXITS as you need.
+REPEAT jumps to the LOOP label, if there is one.
+Se não houver, pula para o topo da rotina.
+BREAK goes to the statement following the last REPEAT.
+If there is no REPEAT, this statement behaves like EXIT, which returns to the caller.
+One LOOP per routine, please, but you can have as many REPEATS, BREAKS, and EXITS as you need.

-The statement that begins "If a counter is past the maximum" calls a special
-decider in my noodle that first bumps the counter, then checks it.
-Since the
-counter is a new local variable when the routine is entered, it starts at zero.
+The statement that begins "If a counter is past the maximum" calls a special decider in my noodle that first bumps the counter, then checks it.
+Since the counter is a new local variable when the routine is entered, it starts at zero.

-Note that you can LOOP, REPEAT, and BREAK in a decider, but you cannot
-EXIT because it leaves me in doubt.
-And you must take care not to "fall out
-of" a decider, as well.
+Note that you can LOOP, REPEAT, and BREAK in a decider, but you cannot EXIT because it leaves me in doubt.
+And you must take care not to "fall out of" a decider, as well.
 To exit a decider, either SAY YES or SAY NO.

 ```
 To loop around given a maximum number:
 ```
 ```
-Loop.
+Repetição.
 ```
 ```
 If a counter is past the maximum, break.